sodadata/docs/observability/quickstart.md

     - "prod%.%"  # Includes all columns of all datasets that begin with 'prod'
 ```

-## Step 5: Add Automated Monitoring Checks
+## Step 5: Configure Anomaly Detection
-In Step 5 of the guided workflow, define which datasets should have automated checks applied for anomaly scores and schema evolution.
+In Step 5 of the guided workflow, define which datasets should have Metric Monitors applied for anomaly scores and schema evolution.

-> If you are using the early access anomaly dashboard, this step is not required.
-Soda automatically enables monitoring in the > dashboard.
-See [Anomaly Dashboard]({% link soda-cloud/anomaly-dashboard.md %}) for details.

 Use include/exclude filters to target specific datasets.
 Read more about [automated monitoring configuration]({% link soda-cl/automated-monitoring.md %}).